victorhuangwq/ai-sus-watcher/README.md

 **By Squash**

-AI SUS Watcher is a Chrome extension that monitors the YC AI Startup School website (and other websites) for content changes and provides intelligent notifications with AI-powered summaries.
+AI SUS Watcher monitors the YC AI Startup School event page for you!
+So you don't have to worry about missing any important updates on the page :').
+(Works for other pages too!)

-## ✨ Features
+It will:

-- 🎯 **Smart Monitoring**: Automatically polls web pages for meaningful content changes
+- Automatically check for changes every few minutes
-- 🤖 **AI-Powered Summaries**: Uses OpenAI, Google Gemini, or Chrome AI to summarize changes
+- Summarize changes using AI (OpenAI, Google Gemini, or Chrome's built-in AI), and you can customize the prompt
-- 🔔 **Instant Notifications**: Get Chrome notifications when important updates are detected
+- Notify you with a browser notification when changes are detected
-- 🎛️ **Flexible Configuration**: Customize polling frequency, target URLs, and AI prompts
-- 🚫 **Privacy-First**: All data stays local - no server-side storage
-- ⚡ **Lightweight**: Efficient diff detection with SimHash pre-filtering

 ## 🚀 Quick Start